fejeeroww/Mod-2-jupyter-note/README.md

 2. How to use the Jupyter Notebook
 3. Explanation of the Python code and how to use it interactively
 4. Explanation of the R code
-5. How to customize the code
-6. Troubleshooting common issues
-7. Additional notes on file locations and permissions
+5. Additional notes on file locations and permissions